-In addition, I am indebted to my husband, Jesse.
-He is my biggest cheerleader, best friend, sounding board, and ever willing listening ear.
-Jesse handles all the financial and legal aspects of running MoneySavingMom.com, as well as overseeing special projects and helping with product development and product launches.
+I am indebted to my husband, Jesse.
+He is my biggest supporter, best friend, sounding board, and ever willing listening ear.
+Jesse oversees all the financial and legal aspects of running MoneySavingMom.com, as well as overseeing special projects and giving insight on product development and product launches.

 Who knows what the future holds?
 One thing I do know is that any success is thanks to the Lord, to my parents, to my wonderful husband, and to the loyal readers who constantly push and stretch me to be a better home economist myself.

 Things I Love

-When I’m not homeschooling my children, bargain-shopping, or blogging, I enjoy tweaking recipes and baking big batches of things for the freezer, engaging in thought-provoking discussions, drinking a good cup of coffee while reading a good book, or spending a quiet day at home with my family.
+When I’m not bargain-shopping or blogging, I enjoy tweaking recipes and baking, good movies, hanging out with friends, engaging in thought-provoking discussions, drinking a cup of decaf tea with cream while reading a good book, or spending a quiet day at home with my family.

 Subscribe to MoneySavingMom